 Forward looking plan; continue until advised as to how to ‘meld’ the positive elements of Kinson and Madopar without having to suffer the negative ones.
 Something tells me this is probably not going to be as smooth-sailing or straightforward as it sounds.

 Also will focus on cutting out stress, getting more sleep, rest and exercise.

 UPDATE II – As (very) good developments started cascading, I had to create a new Site page where in future, anything deemed important will be published, medical or otherwise.
-So FB will be used more and more for ‘a bit of a laugh’ while anything I think is truly important in terms of my remaining plans etc. will be found here
+So FB will be used more and more for ‘a bit of a laugh’ while anything I think is truly important in terms of my remaining plans etc. will be found here or here first.

 However, now is a time of great thankfulness.